Campaign of Danture: Background

-In 1588 Kandy revolted again, this time under Dom Francisco Mudali, a Christian grandson of Gampola Devi.
+In 1588, Kandy revolted again, this time under Dom Francisco Mudali, a Christian grandson of Gampola Devi.
 They expelled the agents of Sitawaka and sent a message to Dom Filipe (Yamasinghe Bandara, now the legitimate heir to the throne) requesting his return.
 Dom Filipe arrived in Kandy in 1592 with an army of 400 Portuguese under Captain João de Melo and a force of Lascarins under Dom João of Austria (Konappu Bandara).

 A few days after his coronation, Dom Filipe died under suspicious circumstances, presumably by poisoning.
 The Portuguese blamed Dom João of Austria, but Dom João and the Kandyan chieftains in turn accused the Portuguese of poisoning the king.
 Soon Kandy revolted and the Portuguese army retreated to Mannar.
 Dom João of Austria became the king of Kandy as Vimaladharmasuriya I.

-In 1593 Sitawaka Rajasinghe attempted to retake Kandy, but his army was defeated at Balana.
+In 1593, Sitawaka Rajasinghe attempted to retake Kandy, but his army was defeated at Balana.
 While returning from the battle he died from an injury caused by a bamboo splinter.
 On Rajasinghe's death, his general Mannamperuma Mohottila (a Vaduga mercenary leader named Aditta Kee-Vendu Perumal, who had risen in rank by winning the king's favour) deserted to the Portuguese and changed his name to Jayavira Bandara Mudali.
 With his assistance, the Portuguese conquered Sitawaka in 1594.
 During the looting of Sitawaka, Jayavira Bandara Mudali managed to secure a vast treasure, making him rich and influential.

-As the Jaffna kingdom was already subjugated (since 1591), with the fall of Sitawaka only the Kingdom of Kandy stood in the way of the Portuguese in completing their conquest of Sri Lanka.
+As the Jaffna kingdom was already subjugated (since 1591), with the fall of Sitawaka only the Kingdom of Kandy stood in the way of the Portuguese completing their conquest of Sri Lanka.
 Although Vimaladharmasuriya ruled with the support of the inhabitants, being a son of a chieftain made him a usurper while the last legitimate heir to the throne, the princess Dona Catarina, remained with the Portuguese.